 According to the developers, the Town must make a decision by the end the business day on January 22.
-If it is not accepted, the developers' appeal to the Ontario Municipal Board (OMB) filed last month to press for a resolution on their development proposal for 184 homes and a 10-storey condominium complex will move full steam ahead.
+If it is not accepted, the developers' appeal to the Ontario Municipal Board (OMB) filed last month to press for a resolution on their development proposal for 184 home and a 10-storey condominium complex will move full steam ahead.

 ?That is a reasonable timeframe, it works out to about six weeks, and it gives Council time to consider it,? said Ms. Shindruk.

-Before Tuesday's Council meeting, however, the Highland Gate Ratepayers, however, still need time to digest the proposal.
+The Highland Gate Ratepayers, however, still need time to digest the proposal.